-In 1994, Dublin hosted the Eurovision Song Contest at the Point Theater, and Riverdance gave its first performance.
-It was only an interval act of seven minutes, but the show was aired to 300 million people and those in the packed theater went wild.
-From that one performance grew a theatrical show that has since traveled to 450 global venues and has been seen by over 25 million people.
+In May of 2023, Eurovision will be held in Liverpool.
+37 countries will participate, and 180 million people will view it on television.
+In 1994, Dublin hosted the Eurovision Song, and Riverdance gave its first performance.
+It was only an interval act of seven minutes.
+The packed theater went wild, and it was aired to 300 million people.
+From that one performance grew a global theatrical show that has been seen by over 25 million people.
 Without a doubt, it is one of the most successful dance productions in the world.

 Michaela Cox, sales manager for Authentic Vacations, is Irish and she saw that first performance, live on television.
 “Everyone in Ireland remembers where they were when they saw Riverdance in April 1994.
 It was a sudden surge of Irish pride, it made us feel cool.
 My mother called my granny… everyone across the country was calling each other.
 We were on the world stage, and we were so proud of our heritage!”

 The music was composed and written by Bill Whelan.
 The show opens with haunting melodies sung by the choral group Anúna.
 The voices pull listeners in and lull them into a place that feels as if it gurgled up from the mists of time.
 That feeling of peace and infinite beauty is taken over by drums.
 Quietly at first, and then the drums grow louder, creating the heat and passion of ancient warriors whooping into a new dawn.
 Those drums drive the dancers that suddenly appear.